-The technique is applicable in all SA installations where blood is handled, treated or stored, except where the blood is being treated virtually immediately after bleeding.
+In all SA installations where blood is handled, treated or stored, except where the blood is being treated virtually immediately after bleeding.

 If blood is used for food-grade applications, the blood should be cooled accordingly.
-For lowervalue products, it is not standard practice to chill blood at source and road tankers and bulk storage tanks at the processing site are not refrigerated.
+For lower value products, it is not standard practice to chill blood at source and road tankers and bulk storage tanks at the processing site are not refrigerated.

-A refrigerated blood tank and associated equipment, with a capacity for a slaughter-line killing 600 pigs per hour, costs about EUR 65 000-70 000.
+A refrigerated blood tank and associated equipment, with a capacity for a slaughter-line killing 600 pigs per hour costs about EUR 65 000 - 70 000.